rosal3svictor/JavaScript/README.md

 2. right click and then select option "inspect"
 3. On Chrome: Click on view -> developer -> inspect elements.

-# Bried introduction to JavaScript
+# Brief introduction to JavaScript

 JavaScript is a high-level, object-oriented, multi-paradigm, single-threaded, non-blocking, asynchronous, concurrent programming language.